oleksii-baranov/cucumber-gradle/README.md

-Cucumber Gradle Plugin
+Cucumber-JVM Gradle Plugin
 ===

-Add the following to your build.gradle:
+Add the following to your `build.gradle`:

     buildscript {
         repositories {